WaeniKakenyi/Age_Progression/README.md

 # **Datasets**
 UTKFace (Access from the [github link](https://susanqq.github.io/UTKFace/))

+## Prepare the training dataset
+You may use any dataset with labels of age and gender.
+In this demo, we use the UTKFace dataset.
+It is better to use aligned and cropped faces.
+Please save and unzip `UTKFace.tar.gz` to the folder `data`.

 # **Data Pre-processing**
 * Resizing & Normalization - We resize the images to a uniform size and normalize the pixel values to a range of between o and 1 to help converge the model better
 * Data Augmentation - Generating additional training data by applying random transformations to the original images to help the model learn better such as rotation range, zoom range, horizontal flip, fill mode.